sean-codes/lsp-notes/notes/2_lsp.md

 lifecycle: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#lifeCycleMessages

 ### Vocabulary

-**capabilities** = goto, autocomplete, etc **diagnostics** = errors / warnings
+- **capabilities** = goto, autocomplete, etc
+- **diagnostics** = errors / warnings

 ### Basics
 ------

 1. initialize with capabilities (request)
 3. send notifications/diagnostics (open file, change file, etc)
-4. exit (when done)
+4. exit/dispose (when done)

-> note: these basic bits like initialization and diagnostics seem to often have specifically defined function!
+> note: these basic bits like initialization and diagnostics seem to often have specifically defined functions!
 For example; `sendRequest, onInitialize, sendDiagnostics`.
 We want to try and use these even though getting javascript objects to match the typescript makes it look yikes :<

 #### Initialize

 From the client send an initialization request.

-**NOTE:** a request in json rpc must be responded to.
-Unlike notifications `sendRequest` is thenable!
+**NOTE:** a request in json rpc must be responded to. `sendRequest` is thenable!

 ```js
 // client.js